-The land north of and around Toronto had been occupied by the Anishinabek, the Haudenosauneega (confederacy), and the Huron-Wendat, for some 12 to 15,000 years.
-It was purchased by Treaty 13 in 1805.
-The woods were cleared for farming by the settlers.
-Eventually, as the suburbs sprawled, the farms were cleared for housing tracts.
-This continues at an accelerated pace and all that remains are glimpses, and small outcrops, of what once was.
+The land north, east and west of Toronto had been occupied by the Anishinabek, the Haudenosauneega, and the Huron-Wendat, for some 12 to 15,000 years.
+It was purchased by treaty in 1805.
+The woods were cleared by the settlers for farming.
+As the city grew, the farms were cleared for housing tracts.
+This continues at an unprecedented pace and all that remains are glimpses, small outcrops, of what once was.